4 Simple Relative Strength Index (RSI) Trading Strategies

 In this trading strategy, we will combine the RSI indicator with the very popular MACD.
 We will enter the market whenever we receive an overbought or oversold signal from the RSI supported by the MACD.
 We will close our position if either indicator provides an exit signal.

-This is the 10-minute chart of IBM from Jun 12-16, 2015.
+This is the 10-minute chart of IBM.
 In this relative strength index example, the green circles show the moments where we receive entry signals from both indicators and the red circles denote our exit points.

 A bit more than an hour after the morning open, we notice the relative strength index leaving an oversold condition, which is a clear buy signal.
 The next period, we see the MACD perform a bullish crossover – our second signal.